You are visiting the website of MICHAEL HEAP

 Hypnosis: the modern scientific perspective

-An up-to-date (and regularly updated) account of what laboratory research tells us about the nature of hypnosis.
+An up-to-date (and regularly updated) account of what laboratory research tells us about the nature of hypnosis and how this differs from hypnosis in the clinic and in therapy.

 Some stories about hypnosis